articodeltd/angular-cesium/README.md

 + Maintainable code.

 ## Map Events
-`MapEventsManagerService` is a util service for managing all the map events (Click, Mouse_up...), easy API for entity selection and event priority management.
+`MapEventsManagerService` is a util service for managing all the map events (Click, Mouse_up...), it expose easy API for entity selection and event priority management.

 Usage:
 ```javascript